abacusorg/AbacusSummit/util/README.md

-This directory contains utilities for use in AbacusSummit
+This directory contains utilities used to define the parameter sets used for the cosmologies and simulations in AbacusSummit.
+It is intended for developer use.